A woman’s journey in the car business

 I started in the car business at 23 years old in 2005.

-I quickly learned that maximizing profitability and expense management was always a car dealers biggest concern.
-Early on, I worked with dealers using direct mail as a trackable advertising source and was able to really drive traffic onto their showroom floors.
-I soon realized that everything in the marketing world had shifted to digital.
-Then, in October, 2018 I had a seizure, was admitted into the hospital and had to have emergency surgery to remove a golf ball size tumor that had developed in my brain.
+I quickly learned that maximizing profitability and managing expenses were always a car dealer’s biggest concerns.
+Early on, I worked with dealers using direct mail as a trackable advertising source and was able to drive traffic to their showroom floors.
+I soon realized that the marketing world had shifted to digital.
+Then, in October 2018, I had a seizure, was admitted to the hospital, and underwent emergency surgery to remove a golf-ball-sized tumor from my brain.

-During my recovery stage, I was able to spend time with my children, but there was always this drive in me to help car dealers.
-Two key people that were by my side during one of the toughest times in my life were car dealers.
-I believed there had to be a legal way for dealers to take advantage of current legal changes in regards to payment options for customers where they could mitigate one of their largest expenses.
-So, I started heavily researching the laws and recent legislation and thus started my journey into uncovering the one legal fee that most dealers could pass along to their customers that they weren’t, credit card fees.
+During my recovery, I was able to spend time with my children, but I still felt a strong drive to help car dealers.
+Two key people who stood by me during one of the toughest times in my life were car dealers.
+I believed there had to be a legal way for dealers to take advantage of changes in payment laws to mitigate one of their largest expenses.
+I began researching the laws and recent legislation and started uncovering the one legal fee most dealers could pass on to customers but weren’t—credit card fees.

-It all started in 2010 with the Durbin amendment, part of the Dodd-Frank Act, which started regulating debit card processing costs.
-Then, in 2017, a Supreme Court case determined that businesses have a First Amendment right to communicate to their customers that if they use a different form of payment, they could save money.
-This was confirmed in a 2018 a class action lawsuit that resulted in a $6.4 Billion settlement.
-Fast forward to 2022 and there are only two states that remain with a ban on credit card surcharges: Connecticut and Massachusetts.
-Last year, Colorado and Kansas both flipped and are now allowing surcharging in their states.
-I’ll say it again, this is the only fees dealers can legally charge a customer that most do not.
-But this is changing quickly as we have experienced over 2000% growth over the past 12 months.
+It all started in 2010 with the Durbin Amendment, part of the Dodd-Frank Act, which began regulating debit card processing costs.
+In 2017, a Supreme Court case ruled that businesses have a First Amendment right to inform customers they could save money by using a different payment method.
+This was further confirmed in a 2018 class action lawsuit that resulted in a $6.4 billion settlement.
+By 2022, only two states—Connecticut and Massachusetts—still had bans on credit card surcharges.
+Last year, Colorado and Kansas lifted their bans and now allow surcharging.
+I’ll say it again, this is the only fee dealers can legally charge a customer that most do not.
+That is changing quickly, as we’ve experienced over 2000% growth in the past 12 months.

 Why haven’t all smart car dealers made this move?
-1. There are only two manufacturers — Mercedes and BMW — that have credit card fees and bank fees as a specific line item on their statements.
-This is not a monthly expense that car dealers review.
-2. Misconception of expense.
-I’ve talked to dealers who believe their expense is $4 - $5k / mo, then after review of their credit card statements, we determine the fees are around $12,000-15,000.
-3. Some dealers are aware of the legal changes, but not sure if it’s legal in their area and what the compliance parameters are that enable them to implement a compliant program.
-I want every dealer to understand their options and make an educated decision for themselves to protect their business.
+First, only two manufacturers—Mercedes and BMW—list credit card and bank fees as a specific line item, so this isn’t a monthly expense most dealers closely review.
+Second, there’s a misconception about cost.
+I’ve spoken with dealers who thought their expense was $4,000–$5,000 per month, only to discover after reviewing statements that it was actually $12,000–$15,000.
+Third, some dealers are aware of the legal changes but aren’t sure whether it’s legal in their area or what compliance requirements apply.
+I want every dealer to understand their options and make an informed decision to protect their business.